Beherith/springrts_smf_compiler/doc/DEV.md

 even in your local repository to verify your release before you merge it into the main repo.

 ## Testing the build
-You will need some additional dependencies to package compiler.
+You will need some additional dependencies to package the compiler.
 Install additional dependencies listed in `build/requirements-dev.txt`.
 You can then run the build scripts:
 ```
 # Navigate your shell or command prompt into this repo's build directory